What Do Bed Bug Bites Look Like

 To conclude, apart from lack of sleep and it being generally irritating there aren’t any other effects that can damage your physical health.
 In addition to, scientists have not been able to prove that any diseases can be spread or caught by these insects.
 If you have received a bed bug bite it should usually get better and improve naturally.

 Bed Bug Bites vs Mosquito Bites

 You wake up itchy and scratching and you are positive you were bitten by something but can’t quite tell what it is.
 The two most likely culprits, depending on where you live, are mosquitoes or bed bugs.
+There is a possibility of having fleas in your bed as well.
+But how to tell if you have fleas in your bed.
+If you share your bed with pets like cats or dogs then the possibility is high.
+Fleas stay long-term on pets and do not feed on human blood unless there is no other option available.
+You find out that your dog or cat is scratching themselves more than usual, it may be very well because of the irritation flea bites cause the insects.
 Knowing which one bit you is critical so you can choose the right pest control measure and also for your own health and peace of mind.
 Mosquitoes transmit a variety of serious diseases including malaria, Zika fever, yellow fever, dengue and filariasis.
 Although not known to transmit any diseases, some people have adverse reactions to bed bug bites where symptoms may include respiratory difficulties, fever, erratic heartbeat, nausea and severe sleep deprivation.